KTH-DD2480-Fundsoft/assignment-2/README.md

 merged into our main branch through pull-requests.

 ### TBD - Trunk-based development
-We used a trunk-based development model in which we, for each feature, bug, doc, etc, create branches of the main branch indicating atomic changes relating to a specific ticket.
+We used a trunk-based development model in which we, for each feature, bug, docs, etc, create branches of the main branch indicating atomic changes relating to a specific ticket.